polywrap/handbook/docs/welcome.md

 The Polywrap DAO was formed to stewart the development of the Polywrap toolchain.
 Our set of developer tools enables web 3.0 developers to more easily build decentralized applications (dApps).
 For a deep dive into Polywrap, visit our [developer documentation](#).

+For a short presentation deck of Polywrap, visit: [Polywrap Presentation Deck](https://www.canva.com/design/DAEp9ePJUQ0/HaHaeo5uC3ERY0iyuLPHMw/view?utm_content=DAEp9ePJUQ0&utm_campaign=designshare&utm_medium=link&utm_source=publishpresent).

-Here is a talk at EthCC giving an overview of our technology:
+Here is a talk by one of our original engineers at EthCC giving an overview of our technology:

 <iframe width="675" height="380" src="https://www.youtube.com/embed/uOJznNDxcck" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>